Gustaf Erik Pasch: Safety matches

 Jöns Jacob Berzelius, who invented the modern chemical notation, discovered that the dangerous white phosphorus in matches could be replaced with the more benign red phosphorus, but was not able to produce a match reliable enough for everyday use.
 Pasch, a student of Berzelius, managed to do so by moving the phosphorus from the head of the match to a specially prepared striking surface.
 Pasch was granted a patent on the safety match in 1844.

 Manufacturing was started at "J.S.
 Bagge & co:s Kemiska fabrik" (J.S.
 Bagge & Company's Chemical Factory) in Stockholm, but ran into difficulties due to the quality of the striking surface.
 Another problem was that the production of red phosphorus was prohibitively expensive making the final matches very expensive.
 Because of this, Pasch was unable to commercially exploit his invention and production soon ceased.

 It was not until John Edvard Lundström and his younger brother Carl Frans, who took the Pasch design and improved on it that the safety match became commercially successful a decade later, around 1855–60.
-Lundström's safety match got an award at the “World Exhibition” in Paris 1855.
+Lundström's safety match got an award at the 1855 World Fair in Paris.